bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 Each transaction, block and vote has an associated timestamp.

-Interpreting those timestamps is tricky.
-If there's one message to take away from this section, it is this: you need to look at multiple timestamps from multiple sources to get some idea of when something happened.
+Interpreting those timestamps is tricky, hence the need for this section.

 ## Timestamp Sources

 A transaction's timestamp is provided by the client which created and submitted the transaction to a BigchainDB node.
 A block's timestamp is provided by the BigchainDB node which created the block.
 A vote's timestamp is provided by the BigchainDB node which created the vote.

 When a BigchainDB client or node needs a timestamp, it calls a BigchainDB utility function named `timestamp()`.
-There's a detailed explanation of how that function works below, but the bottom line is that it gets the Unix time from the system clock, rounded to the nearest second.
+There's a detailed explanation of how that function works below, but the short version is that it gets the [Unix time](https://en.wikipedia.org/wiki/Unix_time) from the system clock, rounded to the nearest second.

-Unix time is defined as defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970 (i.e. since the Unix Epoch), _not counting leap seconds_.
-There are more details in [the Wikipedia article about Unix time](https://en.wikipedia.org/wiki/Unix_time).
+[Unix time](https://en.wikipedia.org/wiki/Unix_time) is defined as defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970 (i.e. since the Unix Epoch), _not counting leap seconds_.

+## System Clock Accuracy

+We can't say anything about the accuracy client system clocks (i.e. used to generate the timestamps for transactions).
+They're still potentially useful, however, in a statistical sense.
+We say more about that below.

+We advise BigchainDB nodes to run special software (an "NTP daemon") to keep their system clock in sync with standard time servers.
+That sounds great, but there's a gotcha.
+NTP uses [UTC (Coordinated Universal Time)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and UTC has [leap seconds](https://en.wikipedia.org/wiki/Leap_second), but Unix time ignores leap seconds.

+A leap second is an extra second added to the end of some days.
+On a leap second, the UTC time goes from 23:59:59 UTC to 23:59:60 UTC (instead of 00:00:00 UTC like usual).
+There's [a nice blog post by Red Hat](http://developers.redhat.com/blog/2015/06/01/five-different-ways-handle-leap-seconds-ntp/) about what happens when a leap second arrives via NTP:

+> "When a leap second is inserted to UTC, the system clock skips that second [23:59:60] as it can’t be represented and is suddenly ahead of UTC by one second.
+There are several ways how the clock can be corrected."

+> "The most common approach is to simply step the clock back by one second when the clock gets to 00:00:00 UTC.
+This is implemented in the Linux kernel and it is enabled by default when the clock is synchronized with NTP servers by the ntpd or chronyd daemon from the reference or chrony NTP implementations respectively."

+> "...
+There will be a backward step, but the clock will be off only for one second."

+We suggest that BigchainDB nodes run their NTP daemon in a mode which steps the system clock back by one second when a leap second occurs, rather than using one of the fancy "slewing" or "smearing" options.
+That way, there's only a small set of ambiguous timestamps (i.e. the ones associated with leap seconds).

-## How to Interpret Timestamps
+## Using Timestamps

-If a client or node's system clock is wrong, then its timestamps will be wrong.
-That's not the end of the world, though, because you can look at many timestamps to get an idea of when something happened.
+You can look at many timestamps to get a statistical sense of when something happened.
 For example, a transaction in a decided-valid block has many associated timestamps:

 * its own timestamp
 * the timestamps of the other transactions in the block; there could be as many as 999 of those